bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 The [wordmotion](https://github.com/chaoren/vim-wordmotion) plugin expands Vim's definition of a word motion.
-This plugin will take into account camel and snake-case and allow navigation within such words defined with such casing.
+This plugin will take into account camel and snake-case and allow navigation within words defined with such casing.

 This plugin will not suit everyone, but for certain language, such as [Ruby](https://www.ruby-lang.org/) which uses both camel and snake-case, it has